pombredanne/rematch-1/docs/installation.rst

    inside IDA's copy of python.

-If pip is not installed for IDA's version of python, it is still possible to to install the plugin with another copy of pip using pip's `--target` flag.
+If pip is not installed for IDA's version of python, it is still possible to install the plugin with another copy of pip using pip's `--target` flag.
 To do this run the following pip command line with any instance of pip:

 .. code-block:: console